USEPA/e-manifest/docs/src/Services/authentication.md

    - expiration
 6. If failed Authentication the System will return JSON containing the following field:
    - `code` : Error code which designated for automated processing
-   - `message`: “Human readable” Error message corresponding to the error code
+   - `message`: "Human readable" Error message corresponding to the error code
    - `errorId`: Unique error id for auditing and tracking purpose
    - `errorDate`: Error Date/Time for auditing and tracking purpose